techygarg/ConfIT/README.md

 One important point is that `ConfIT` is not a test framework like `xUnit` or `nUnit` but it is a library which can integrate with these frameworks.
 Please refer [Code Structure](#code-structure) section for more details.

-## Why ConfIt
+## Why ConfIT

+Let's try to understand at what all test layers, ConfIT can be used.

 ### Type Of Tests

-Let's discuss the below diagram for different test stages in a test pyramid.
+Let's discuss the below diagram for different test stages.

 ![Image](./doc/image/test-process-flow.jpeg)